Medal of Honor: Allied Assault

-Medal of Honor: Allied Assault is a 2002 first-person shooter video game developed by 2015, Inc. and published by Electronic Arts.
-It was released for Windows, Mac OS X, and Linux.
-Allied Assault is the third game in the Medal of Honor series.
+Medal of Honor: Allied Assault is a 2002 first-person shooter game developed by 2015 and published by Electronic Arts.
+It was released for Windows and Mac OS X as the third game in the Medal of Honor video game series.
 The game uses the id Tech 3 engine, with modifications from Heavy Metal: F.A.K.K.², to simulate infantry combat in the European and North African theaters during World War II.

 Gameplay

 In Allied Assault, the player takes on the role of Lt.
 Mike Powell of the United States Army Rangers who works for the Office of Strategic Services.
 Single-player missions include assaulting Nazi bases in Algiers and Norway, storming Omaha Beach on D-Day, and rescuing comrades behind enemy lines in occupied France.
 The game's levels are often compared to Steven Spielberg's 1998 film Saving Private Ryan; many of the levels are direct quotations of the scenery (or even complete sequences as in the Omaha Beach mission) in the film.
 Omaha Beach was re-created in Medal of Honor: Frontline for consoles.